cesar-douady/open-lmake/doc/src/critical_deps.md

 - a test suite `test_suite.lst` listing these reports
 - a rule that builds `test_suite.rpts` by collating reports listed in `test_suite.lst`

-In such a situation, the rule building `test_suite.rpts` typically has `test_suite.lst` as a static dependency but the actual reports `test1.rpt` and `test2.rpt` are hidden dependencies, i.e. automatically discovered when building `test_suite.rpts`.
+In such a situation, the rule building `test_suite.rpts` typically has `test_suite.lst` as a static dep but the actual reports `test1.rpt` and `test2.rpt` are hidden deps, i.e. automatically discovered when building `test_suite.rpts`.

 Suppose now that you make a modification that makes `test2.rpt` very heavy to generate.
 Knowing that, you change your test suite so list a lighter `test3.rpt` instead.
 The succession of jobs would then be the following: